“Can I sue Uber or Lyft if I’m injured in a car accident?”

 We will review your case and advise you on whether it makes sense to file a lawsuit or claim against Uber’s insurance company, the Uber driver’s insurance company, or both.

-Please call 1-800-525-7111 today and let’s review your Uber or Lyft accident injury claim.
+Let’s review your Uber or Lyft accident injury claim.
 You may be entitled to significant compensation and you deserve justice.

 Justice Counts for those injured in Uber and Lyft accidents in North Carolina and we would love to help you however we can.